 Who can use lactic acid?

-While most will benefit from introducing lactic acid into their skincare regime, this gentle AHA’s ability to exfoliate and hydrate makes it a true match-made-in-heaven for those with dry and dull skin.
+This gentle AHA’s ability to exfoliate and hydrate makes it a true match-made-in-heaven for those with dry and dull skin.
 It’s also the perfect helping hand for mature skin as the skin’s natural cell renewal process begins to slow as we age.
 With a molecule size larger than other AHAs, it is also worth noting that lactic acid is generally better tolerated, even on more sensitive skin.
 Unlike some other actives such as vitamin A derivative – retinoic acid, it is also considered safe for use during pregnancy and breastfeeding.

 How to use lactic acid?

 Our skin’s surface provides essential protection against damaging UV rays, pollution and other environmental challenges so, while lactic acid offers a multitude of beauty benefits when used correctly, it’s important to not be too gung-ho with chemical exfoliation.
 Lactic acid can be used daily or as a one-off treatment depending on its strength.
-You can determine the strength of a product by checking it’s lactic acid concentration and pH: the lower the pH and higher the concentration, the more potent the exfoliant.
+You can determine the strength of a product by checking it’s lactic acid concentration and pH.
+The lower the pH and higher the concentration, the more potent the exfoliant.
 For beginners, we recommend leaving stronger chemical peels to a qualified facialist and choosing products with a lactic acid content of no more than 10%.

-As with any active ingredient, introduce lactic acid into your routine gradually, beginning with 1-3 times a week depending on your skin’s sensitivity.
+Introduce lactic acid into your routine gradually, beginning with 1-3 times a week depending on your skin’s sensitivity.
 Be sure to patch test the product before first use; while a gentle tingling is to be expected, lactic acid should not burn the skin.
 Always follow up with a broad spectrum, mineral sunscreen during the day.

 Our go-to lactic acids for all budgets: